Giskard-AI/giskard-hub/script-docs/start/enterprise-trial.rst

 Trial Duration and Conversion
 -----------------------------

-As of now, we don't have a fixed trial duration but we will determine it based on the needs of the customer.
+Our trial duration typically ranges from two weeks to two months, depending on your specific needs and use case complexity.
+We'll work with you to determine the optimal trial period that allows you to fully evaluate the platform while meeting your evaluation timeline.

 What Happens After Your Trial
 ------------------------------